The 7 Stages of a Ransomware Attack

 TenCate, a multinational textile company based in the Netherlands, experienced two ransomware attacks, one before implementing Zerto and one after.
 By implementing Zerto and planning for ransomware recovery, Tencate reduced recovery time from weeks to minutes.

 “Honestly, in the recent attack, I was kind of laughing during the recovery.
 I knew I had a way out with Zerto.
 I was confident, and my heart didn’t sink.
 I chose a recovery point a few minutes before the infection, tested for the VM being clean and connected the vNIC – back to work.
 I didn’t go home worried, stressed, or depressed.” – Jayme Williams, Sr. Systems Engineer, TenCate

 Recovery experts at Zerto can show you how immutability and multiple recovery options can bolster your recovery planning.

-Register now for the webinar on July 29th and see first-hand how Zerto brings immutability and automation for ransomware resilience, helps modernize your IT with cloud, enhances backup management and more.
+Watch the webinar from July 29th and see first-hand how Zerto brings immutability and automation for ransomware resilience, helps modernize your IT with cloud, enhances backup management and more.